Fuente de Tláloc

 Constructed lying on his back, water used to rush over the god Tláloc, until a pipe diverted the flow of water away from the fountain.
 Rivera’s work of art then slowly decayed until it was eventually closed off for over a decade at the turn of the century.
 Finally, in 2010, the fountain, murals and tile work of the Mexican master were restored and visitors began to visit the unique Fuente de Tláloc.

 Along with the fountain, Rivera also built and decorated the Carcamo, a massive tank that diverted water through the fountain, and was used to control water levels.
-When the fountain was refinished, the Carcamo and its elegantly painted floors were touched up, letting Rivera’s work for Mexico City shine as a free gallery and piece of artful infrastructure.
+When the fountain was refinished, the Carcamo and its elegantly painted floors were touched up, letting Rivera’s work for Mexico City shine as a gallery and piece of artful infrastructure.
+The cost to enter the gallery is 35 pesos but the fountain is free to view.

 Know Before You Go